daniele-baccega/sybil-forecasting/README.md

 [2] Taylor, S.J., Letham, B.: Forecasting at scale.
 The American Statistician 72(1), 37–45 (2018). doi: https://doi.org/0.7287/peerj.preprints.3190v2

-[3] Javier  Alvarez et al. “Estimating active cases of COVID-19”.
+[3] Javier  ́Alvarez et al. “Estimating active cases of COVID-19”.
 In: MedRxiv (2021), pp. 2021–12.

+[4] Christina M Astley et al. “Global monitoring of the impact of the COVID-19 pandemic through online surveys sampled from the Facebook user base”.
+In: Proceedings of the National Academy of Sciences 118.51 (2021), e2111455118.

+[5] Jes ́us Rufino et al. “Using survey data to estimate the impact of the omicron variant on vaccine efficacy against COVID-19 infection”.
+In: Scientific Reports 13.1 (2023), p.
+900.

+[6]Joshua A Salomon et al. “The US COVID-19 Trends and Impact Survey: Continuous real-time measurement of COVID-19 symptoms, risks, protective behaviors, testing, and vaccination”.
+In: Proceedings of the National Academy of Sciences 118.51 (2021), e2111454118.

-[4] Watson GL, Xiong D, Zhang L, Zoller JA, Shamshoian J, et al. (2021) Pandemic velocity: Forecasting COVID-19 in the US with a machine learning & Bayesian time series compartmental model.
+[7] Watson GL, Xiong D, Zhang L, Zoller JA, Shamshoian J, et al. (2021) Pandemic velocity: Forecasting COVID-19 in the US with a machine learning & Bayesian time series compartmental model.
 PLOS Computational Biology 17(3): e1008837. https://doi.org/10.1371/journal.pcbi.1008837

 ## COPYRIGHT AND LICENSE
 Copyright _Daniele Baccega, Paolo Castagno, Antonio Fernández Anta, Matteo Sereno_